oroce/web-development-workshop/workshop-2.md

 *feat*: A new feature
 *fix*: A bug fix
 *docs*: Documentation only changes
-*style*: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc) *refactor*: A code change that neither fixes a bug nor adds a feature *perf*: A code change that improves performance *test*: Adding missing or correcting existing tests
+*style*: Changes that do not affect the meaning of the code (whitespace, formatting, missing semi-colons, etc) *refactor*: A code change that neither fixes a bug nor adds a feature *perf*: A code change that improves performance *test*: Adding missing or correcting existing tests